spacemeshos/post-rs/docs/profiler.md

 Please note that PoST generation speed scales *linearly* with the number of CPU cores used (assuming that they are equally fast) and *inversely* with the number of nonces in groups of 16 (32 nonces should be twice as slow as 16).
 This effect might not manifest itself until a high number of nonces is used.
 The reason for this is that in most setups, the hard disk drive (HDD) speed will become the limiting factor (as a spinning disk drive is used in most computers) if a low number of nonces is used.

-So, if we increase the CPU cores, the faster a valid PoST will be generated.
-And if you increase the number of nonces, the slower a valid PoST will be generated due to the increased usage of the HDD which results in the HDD speed being the limiting factor.
-Knowing this will help you make a better assessment of the profiler tool flags and its output.
+Ultimately, we should find a balance between the usage of these two resources to utilize them the best.
+If we increase the CPU cores, the faster a valid PoST will be generated. if we increase the number of nonces, the slower a valid PoST will be generated due to the increased CPU usage which results in the CPU being the limiting factor.
+On the other hand, with a low number of nonces, the HDD becomes the limiting factor as the CPU is processing the data faster than the disk can read it.
+Knowing this will help us make a better assessment of the profiler tool's inputs and outputs.

 ## How to interpret the profiler output